 Making a map has a startup cost unlike any other medium we typically work with (e.g. docs, slides, spreadsheets).
 When you go to make a map, you have to assemble the datasets you want to visualize and upload them into your software.
-This sounds simple, but with most software that exists today, it requires referencing a multi-step blog post full of decision trees for simply getting these files into the mapping program.
-At Felt, we want to deliver a better experience for our users.
-We want our users to grab any file on hand, drag and drop it into the browser and be on their way to making a great map.
+At Felt, we want our users to grab any file on hand, drag and drop it into the browser and be on their way to making a great map.

 So we released ‘Upload Anything’: one upload button that is smart enough to make most decisions for you.
 Within seconds, anyone can upload complex geospatial datasets (or images!) and see them on a fast, responsive map (built with Protomaps), and those data layers can be styled in the Felt UI.
 The result feels buttery smooth and unlike anything else that currently exists for map-making.